kariander1/ReNoise-Inversion/README.md

 borrow code from the following repositories:
 - [Pix2PixZero](https://github.com/pix2pixzero/pix2pix-zero) for noise regularization.
 - [sdxl_inversions](https://github.com/cloneofsimo/sdxl_inversions) for initial implementation of DDIM inversion in SDXL.
+- [ReNoise](https://github.com/garibida/ReNoise-Inversion) for the base reporsitory.

 ## Citation
-If you use this code for your research, please cite the following work:
+If you use this code for your research, please cite the original work by ReNoise:
 ```
 @misc{garibi2024renoise,
       title={ReNoise: Real Image Inversion Through Iterative Noising},